Coin rotation paradox: Sidereal time

 The paradox is related to sidereal time: a sidereal day is the time Earth takes to rotate for a distant star to return to the same position in the sky, whereas a solar day is the time for the sun to return to the same position.
 A year has around 365.25 solar days, but 366.25 sidereal days to account for one revolution around the sun.
 As a solar day has 24 hours, a sidereal day has around 365.25/366.25 × 24 hours = 23 hours, 56 minutes and 4.1 seconds.

 Group theory

 A version of the puzzle arises in group theory, specifically the study of the Lie group known as the split real form of G_{2}.
 One construction of this group uses the fact that a ball rolling around another ball with three times its radius will make four full turns, rather than three.

 1982 SAT scoring error

-In May 1, 1982, one of the US college admissions tests, the SAT, had a multiple choice question concerning the coin rotation problem.
-The test had to be regraded after three students proved there was no correct answer among the choices provided.
+On May 1, 1982, one of the US college admissions tests, the SAT, had a multiple choice question concerning the coin rotation problem.
+The test had to be regraded after three students—Doug Jungreis, Shivan Kartha, and Bruce Taub—proved there was no correct answer among the choices provided.